The parish of Madley appears to have had a workhouse by 1730.

 The population falling within the Union at the 1831 census had been 9,203 with parishes ranging in size from Stretford (population 54) to Longtown (938).
 The average annual poor-rate expenditure for the period 1834-36 had been £4,591 or 10s.0d per head of the population.

 The new Dore Board of Guardians met for the first time on 11th April 1837 at the Red Lion Inn, Abbey Dore (now the site of Abbey Dore Court).
 A new workhouse for 80-100 inmates was built in 1837-8 on a piece of land called 'Upper Drew' to the north of Abbey Dore, for which a loan of £2,000 was taken out from the Exchequer.
 The architect for the building was John Plowman who was responsible for other Herefordshire workhouses at Hereford and Ross.
 When approving the plans, the Poor Law Commissioners noted that they lacked any special work-rooms, a mill room or bakehouse, washing places and a dead house.
-The workhouse location and layout are shown on the 1902 OS map:
+The workhouse location and layout are shown on the 1902 map below:

 The main workhouse building was built around two yard areas, one for males to the north, and for females to the south, each being divided diagonally to separate adults from children.
-The entrance block at the west contained the Guardians' boar-room, day-rooms, and a receiving ward.
+The entrance block at the west contained the Guardians' board-room, day-rooms, and a receiving ward.

 The dividing block across the centre of the building contained kitchen and dining hall.